-Most no-bake cookies are chocolate and peanut butter flavored, but these oatmeal cookies are flavored with brown sugar, butter, and pecans.
+Most no-bake cookies are chocolate and peanut butter flavored, or chocolate and coconut, but these oatmeal cookies are flavored with brown sugar, butter, and pecans.
 They're chewy, sweet, and nutty.
 Penuche cookies are a nice alternative if you're not in the mood for chocolate and are easy to customize by switching out the nuts or adding some cinnamon.

 Egg-free and gluten-free, these no-bake penuche cookies are great for a bake sale, potluck, or any gathering that might include some dietary restrictions.
 They're a good project for kids who are interested in baking since they don't involve the oven.